customerio/customerio-reactnative/README.md

 CustomerIO.initialize(config);
 ```

 Remove the returned subscription when the routing owner is torn down.
+If no replacement handler
+registers, later destinations wait for the readiness timeout and then use the native fallback.

 The existing `Linking` path remains available for backward compatibility.
 Keep
 `NativeCustomerIO.configureSceneDeepLinkRouting()` in your SceneDelegate, then signal readiness